getsentry/sentry-native/CONTRIBUTING.md

 - `discarding-before-send`: Installs a `before_send()` callback that retains the event.
 - `on-crash`: Installs an `on_crash()` callback that retains the crash event.
 - `discarding-on-crash`: Installs an `on_crash()` callback that discards the crash event.

+Only on Windows using crashpad with its WER handler module:

+- `fastfail`: Crashes the application using the `__fastfail` intrinsic directly, thus by-passing SEH.
+- `stack-buffer-overrun`: Triggers the Windows Control Flow Guard, which also fast fails and in turn by-passes SEH.